vignettes/using-a-chromatograms-object.Rmd

 Specific peaks variables can be accessed by either precising the

-parameter in peaksData()
+"columns" parameter in peaksData() or using

 ## [[1]]